barryclark/jekyll-now/_posts/2019-5-14-OnlineAdsLiftTest.md

 # Appendix

+## 1. What exactly is being measured in the experiment?

+Earlier I said the lift is *proportional impact* of an ad on convertion given they see the ad (compared to not seeing the ad).
+The question is how long ago did they see an ad?
+Recall that the experiment has a set window of time that the data is collected.
+So more accurately, the lift is *proportional short-term impact* of an ad on conversion given they see an ad within a window period.
+The randomized control trial such as this may be suitable for short-term impact, but it may not be suitable for studying of a longer term impact of an ad as running a control group for a long window can be costly.

+What is the interpretation when the same ad is shown to general population prior to the experiment?
+If the ad is out there , that'd mean that the the long-term effect of ads that were shown to both control and test groups prior to the experiment will be measured as *baseline*.
+This causes us to underestimate the impact of the ad.

-## 1. What is Markov chain Monte carlo algorithm?
+## 2. What is Markov chain Monte carlo algorithm?

-Before we talked about MCMC, let's talk about a simple way to perform a simulation-based approach to find the posterior and the likelihood.
+Before we talked about MCMC, let's talk about a simpler way to perform a simulation-based approach to find the posterior distribution.
 One way to do the simulation is we perform a grid-sampling by defining an interval of parameters, and place a grid of points in the interval, draw a point in the grid to compute the likelihood and prior.
-Now if we have infinite points, we will arrive at the exact posterior.
+Now if we have infinite points, we will arrive at the exact posterior distribution.
-But this method becomes unfeasible as the number of parameters increases because the shape of posterior distribution gets more and more complex, and the volume of posterior becomes much narrower compared to the whole parameter space.
+But this method becomes unfeasible as the number of parameters increases because the shape of posterior distribution gets more and more complex, and the volume of posterior distribution becomes much narrower compared to the whole parameter space.
 This makes simple grid sampling unable to find the region in parameter space where posterior distribution is not zero.

-So this is where MCMC comes in.
+From that intuition, this is where MCMC comes in.

 We need a way to sampling points in high dimensional space such that we samples more points from the region that has greater probability (and not spend too much sampling in region where posterior is null).
 The sampling part here is the Monte-Carlo part.

 The second part, Markov chain, describes a sequence of states and probabilities describing the transition among the states.
-The states are the parameters in the parameter space, so if we find the transition probabilities that is proportional to the posterior distribution, we will spend more simulations on the parameter space that is associated with higher posterior distribution.
+The states are the parameters in the parameter space, so if we find the transition probabilities that is proportional to the likelihood, we will spend more simulations on the parameter space that is associated with higher posterior distribution.
 There are many ways to find the transition probabilities that has such property.
 One way to do it is **Metropolis-Hastings algorithm**.
 Actually, the Pymc3 implements a newer method known as No-U-Turn sampler (NUTS). read [here](http://www.stat.columbia.edu/~gelman/research/published/nuts.pdf) for more information.

 So what is Metropolis-Hastings?